Atraumatic restorative treatment: Background and history

 ART was firstly introduced by the dentist Jo Frencken in 1985.
 It was introduced in Tanzania, where access to dental treatments using drills was restricted by limited dentist availability and a lack of electricity and or piped water.
-As a result, children's teeth generally decayed until they caused pain/infection and removal was required.
-At that time, the dentists tried to use only hand instruments to open and/or enlarge small cavities, and selectively remove the decayed tissue, followed by the placement of a Glass ionomer cement, an adhesive filing that also releases fluoride and helps the tooth's "recovery" from decay (remineralisation).
+As a result, children's teeth generally decayed until they caused pain or infection and removal was required.
+At that time, the dentists tried to use only hand instruments to open and/or enlarge small cavities and selectively remove the decayed tissue, followed by the placement of a glass ionomer cement, an adhesive filling that also releases fluoride and helps the tooth's "recovery" from decay (remineralisation).
 This treatment was tested in clinical trials and found to be effective.

 Although ART was initially developed in response to the needs of populations with less access to dental care, it had similar outcomes to more invasive treatments (local anaesthetic and drilling the tooth with dental bur).
 This means that it is suitable for use in any type of setting (from deprived communities to dental clinics) and it has been widely adopted into mainstream care.
 Due to its "atraumatic approach", it has also been proven to be beneficial for patients with dental anxiety or learning disabilities, even where there is adequate dental care, as neither drilling nor local anaesthetics are required.

 During the International Caries Consensus Collaboration (ICCC) meeting held in Leuven in 2015, ART was recommended by an international group of experts in cariology, restorative and paediatric dentistry as an option to treat decayed primary and permanent teeth with decay where restorative options were indicated, such as cavities that were difficult to clean using only toothbrushes and fluoride toothpaste.